knmcguire/o3de_roboball/Doc/roboball_tutorial_7.md

 ## rotation instead of impulse

+We could try to add a constant rotation to the entity, but the physics component would be need to be disabled (but there is a script for it if interested)

 Open up the roboball_control.lua in the lua editor again.

 Add another propertie called RotationDirection and AngularVelocity that's a float